merenlab/merenlab.org/_posts/anvio/2017-06-07-phylogenomics.md

 ### Pangenomic + Phylogenomics

 {:.notice}
-Here I will not go through the details of pangenomic workflow, but if you are interested in learning more, please read the article "[An anvi'o workflow for microbial pangenomics

-]({% post_url anvio/2016-11-08-pangenomics-v2 %})", and the [pangenomic example we used in the Infant Gut Tutorial]({{ site_url }}/tutorials/infant-gut/#a-pangenomic-analysis) if you are feeling *particularly* procrastinative today.
+Here I will not go through the details of pangenomic workflow, but if you are interested in learning more, please read the article "[An anvi'o workflow for microbial pangenomics]({% post_url anvio/2016-11-08-pangenomics-v2 %})", and the [pangenomic example we used in the Infant Gut Tutorial]({{ site_url }}/tutorials/infant-gut/#a-pangenomic-analysis) if you are feeling *particularly* procrastinative today.

 Here is the pangenomic analysis: